dewshr/GEG-SH/README.md

 <br/>

-Before running the program user has to install all the required dependencies.
-User can follow either following steps for that purpose:
-User can use ***environment.yml*** using conda to create a new environment with required dependensies.
-If you have conda installed, following code can be used to create separate environment with the dependencies installed:
+All the required dependencies for this program can be loaded by the following steps

     `conda env create -f environment.yml`

 After this you can activate the created environment using following command:

     `conda activate safe_harbor`